Mapping to data sources

 | 106 | {customer_id: 106, name: Francis} | Francis |

-Views work the same way as TABLE() but are used in a realtime serving context:
+Views work the same way as TABLE() but are used in realtime serving contexts, where the data source is a live database view rather than a batch table:

 WITH